Group participating in an outdoor team-building activity, assembling geometric pieces on grass.

 Materials:

-Mini challenges at each location (task cards, trivia, or cultural demonstrations)
+• Mini challenges at each location (task cards, trivia, cultural demonstrations)

 Pro tips:

-End with a global tasting dinner featuring the cuisines from all stops.
+• End with a global tasting dinner featuring all cuisines.

-Include employees’ cultural backgrounds in the hunt by featuring their heritage.
+• Feature employees' cultural backgrounds in the hunt.

-Works beautifully in diverse urban centers with easy transportation options.
+• Works best in diverse urban centers with accessible transportation.

 10. Wildlife & Nature Explorer Hunt